knbz/security-advisor/ts_index.md

 {: tsResolve}
 Prior to installing one of the Built-in Insights offerings, you must install Helm.
 You can install Helm by using the [Kubernetes Service integration docs](/docs/containers?topic=containers-helm).

+## Known issue: You can't create a custom solution occurrence
+{: #ts-custom-occurrence}

+{: tsSymptoms}
+You try to create a custom solution occurrence but the information doesn't show in a browser and you receive no error message.

+{: tsCauses}
+Creating the occurrence failed because the name that you chose is in use.

+{: tsResolve}
+Choose another name for your occurrence.

 ## Known issue: Direct connection image doesn't update
 {: #ts-known-cant-edit}